JamesTsay-12/blog-site/_posts/2025-09-05-Longevity_Research_and_Commercialization.md

 # The Promise and Business of Longevity Science

 ## Executive Summary
-Longevity biotech is moving from science fiction to serious science and business, but the path forward remains complex and risk-laden.
+Longevity biotech is moving from science fiction to serious science and business opportunities, but the path forward currently has complexity and many risks.
 - **Near-term opportunities (2–5 years):** Epigenetic clocks and AI-driven biomarkers with measurable outcomes and revenue streams.
 - **Mid-term opportunities (5–10 years):** Pharma plays in mTOR modulation, senolytics, and metabolic aging interventions.
 - **Long-term moonshots (10–20 years):** Cellular reprogramming and comprehensive anti-aging therapies — potentially transformative but high-risk.